0xPolygon/polygon-docs/docs/cdk/how-to/integrate-da.md

         where `accumulatedNonForcedTransactionsHash` is used for verification against the protocol and `dataAvailabilityMessage` is a byte array containing the signature and addresses of the committee in ascending order.

-    2. It also implements a function to set the data availability protocol.
-Check [lines 250-260](https://github.com/0xPolygonHermez/zkevm-contracts/blob/b2a62e6af5738366e7494e8312184b1d6fdf287c/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L250C1-L260C6) to see how they do this.
+    2. It also implements a function to set the data availability protocol at [line 287](https://github.com/0xPolygonHermez/zkevm-contracts/blob/54f58c8b64806429bc4d5c52248f29cf80ba401c/contracts/v2/consensus/validium/PolygonValidiumEtrog.sol#L287) to see how they do this.

         ```solidity
         /**